Add To Favorites

 With Crayola® Scissors, cut two pieces of oak tag into identical fan shapes.
-Using Crayola Washable Markers, draw pictures that show what you know about Japan.
-Illustrate one side of both pieces of your fan.
+Using Crayola Washable Markers, draw pictures about Japan.
+Illustrate one side of both pieces of the fan.

 Sandwich a craft stick between the two fan pieces with Crayola School Glue.
 Dry.